dhhyi/travel-packlist/README.md

 To build the app with multiple languages and service worker, run `pnpm build`.
 You can also use `pnpm start` instead to build and start a local server.
 The app will be available at `http://localhost:8080`.

+The design system can be previewed with `pnpm design` and is available at `http://localhost:4444`.

 ### Development with Devcontainer